-In a game at Comiskey Park, Sox pitcher Hollis “Sloppy” Thurston threw an immaculate inning (striking out the side on only nine pitches) versus the Philadelphia Athletics.
-It came in the 12th inning.
-He retired Frank “Beauty” McGowan, Clarence “Chick” Galloway and Sam Hale.
+In a game at Comiskey Park, White Sox pitcher Hollis “Sloppy” Thurston threw an immaculate inning of relief (striking out the side on only nine pitches) versus the Philadelphia Athletics.
+Thurston’s Immaculate Inning came in the 12th, mowing down Frank “Beauty” McGowan, Clarence “Chick” Galloway and Sam Hale.

-Still Thurston, who came on in relief starting in the 11th, got the loss in the 13-inning game, 3-2.
+Still Thurston, who came into the game starting in the 11th, got the loss in the 13-inning game, 3-2.

 White Sox owner Bill Veeck agreed to sell the team to Edward DeBartolo, a multimillionaire who invented the modern-day shopping mall in Ohio.
-DeBartolo would end up being voted down twice by the other league owners due to speculation about his possible association with mobsters, and his acknowledged horse racing interests.
-The way was then opened for Jerry Reinsdorf and Eddie Einhorn to purchase the team.
+DeBartolo would end up being voted down twice by the other league owners, due to speculation about his possible association with mobsters and his acknowledged horse racing interests.
+Only after that second rejection was a path opened up for Jerry Reinsdorf and Eddie Einhorn (who had submitted the runner-up bid) to purchase the team.

 After Ray Durham led off the game with a home run and José Canseco singled in Carlos Lee for another run in the first, the White Sox might have thought it was going to be an easy game at 51-75 Kansas City.

-But the Royals struck for seven runs against Dan Wright in the bottom half, knocking him out of the box having retired just two batters.
+But the Royals struck for seven runs against Danny Wright in the bottom half, knocking him out of the box having retired just two batters.

 Over the next four innings, the White Sox chiseled the deficit down to three, at 8-5 — and then struck a killer blow, and eight-run sixth inning.
 After Royce Clayton gave away the first out by sacrificing runners to second and third, Josh Paul (RBI single), Durham (RBI double) and Lee (two-RBI single) gave the White Sox a 9-8 lead off of Doug Henry that they would not relinquish.